swaldman/rss-all-the-things/20-Some-Goals.md

   annotation with the application-specific metadata these applications require in a standard way.
 Advanced RSS clients or third-party aggregators could index these items to provide application-appropriate search and discovery.
-Although these aggregators constitute a potential locus of enclosure and centralization, author-owned content items with standard annotations mean no platform can *exclusively* index and serve the content.
+Although third-party aggregators constitute a potential locus of enclosure and centralization, author-owned content items with standard annotations mean no platform can *exclusively* index and serve the content.